olofmagn/threatqueryx/README.md

 Each `optional_fields` must include a `pattern` (used for input validation) and a `help` text, which provides guidance on the field's purpose.
 This is particularly useful in CLI mode or automated workflows.
 For Defender queries, an optional `post_pipeline` allows you to toggle between raw event searches and structured, aggregated results (e.g., counts grouped by relevant fields).

 Finally, the `validation` block, defines the backend checks to ensure the provided input adheres to expected formats or values.
 For more practical examples, see the `Usage` section.

-## Adding New Templates
+### Adding New Templates
 To add a new template, simply append a new entry string using the same structure to the appropriate YAML file (e.g., templates/elastic.yaml).
-No code changes are required.
+No code changes are required

 ##  Pending Features
 - Add integration with a yamlbuilder to automate threat-hunting templates using ML/AI on a local setup.